Juniper/vqfx10k-vagrant/README.md

 This repository is a library of examples/demo using Vagrant and vqfx10K.
 Each example has its own directory and will contain at least a Vagrantfile

->During the beta, you have to install both images first, instructions are available [here](https://github.com/Juniper/vqfx10k-vagrant#install-box-file-locally) and images are available [here](https://github.com/Juniper/vqfx10k-vagrant/releases/tag/v0.3-beta).
+# Launch vqfx10k

+**Once you have followed the [installation procedure](INSTALL.md), you can start a topology with few lines**

 To try an example, you just have to go inside a specific directory and run "vagrant up":
 ```